 Lack of trust within a team easily leads to fear of conflict, confrontation, criticism and/or reprisal.
 When teammates and leaders are seen as potential threats, people adopt avoidance tactics.
 This sets up an artificial harmony that has no productive value.
-There is no true consensus, just a riskexplored, and the team functions poorly.
+There is no true consensus, just a risk preventing sentiment of "yes" feedback.
+True critique is avoided.
+Genuine solutions are not explored, and the team functions poorly.

 This dynamic allows a domineering team member to take over, with a unilateral-control mentality.
 Dominant personalities believe they're always correct, and anyone who disagrees is wrong and disloyal.
 Independent ideas are stifled.
-Negative An absence of trust undermines the relationships feedback creates discomfort.
+Negative feedback creates discomfort.
 People's spirits and self-esteem eventually plummet, crippling group performance.